techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 #### Distance calculation

-This job takes bike trip information and calculates the "as the crow flies" distance traveled for each trip.
+This job takes bike trip information and adds the "as the crow flies" distance traveled for each trip.
 It reads the previously ingested data parquet files.

 Hint: